4542elgh/CS5780-Projects/Project1/README.md

 ```
 K = 10100110 00101110 01110101 01010110 10001110
 ```
 To encode a packet simply apply the bit-wise exclusive or (^) with a packet.
+0 0 = 0
+0 1 = 1
+1 0 = 1
+1 1 = 0
 To continue with the example above, the encoded packet is:
 ```
     00000010 01100101 10110101 00000000 11111110
  ^  10100110 00101110 01110101 01010110 10001110
   ----------------------------------------------
     10100100 01001011 11000000 01010110 01110000
-Disassembling the packets
 ```
+**Disassembling the packets**
 The exclusive or operation used again with the same key results in the original data:
 ```
     10100100 01001011 11000000 01010110 01110000